-Brawerman has a total of nearly $8 million in cash and legacy pledges.
+Brawerman has raised more than $9 million in cash and legacy pledges.

 A robust endowment is an essential component for schools in a landscape of rising tuition and scholarship requests.
 This fund is a source of long-term support for the school.
 The principal is invested, and the yearly income may be used to:

 Both Annual Giving and Endowment are critical to Brawerman’s success.

 Annual Giving raises funds from all school families every year for current use.
 Endowment provides for the future.